Brian Kesinger

-Brian Kesinger (born June 20, 1975 in Los Angeles, California) is an American illustrator, author and animator who has worked at Walt Disney Studios for 20+ years.
+Brian Kesinger (born June 20, 1975) is an American illustrator, author and Emmy award winning animation artist who has worked at Walt Disney Studios for 20+ years.
 His works are steeped in Victorian steampunk art.

 Born into a family of musicians, he was the only one not able to play an instrument.
 His fondness for drawing was so apparent that his parents supported his artistic training throughout his school days.
 He started drawing steampunk art long before the term was coined.
-In 2000 he did the layout and background design for Walt Disney's film Atlantis: The Lost Empire.
+In 2000, he did the layout and background design for Walt Disney's film Atlantis: The Lost Empire.
 It was during this period that he developed a fondness for drawing submarines, gears and similar gadgets.
 Following this he became involved with the film Treasure Planet and grew to like tall ships and sci-fi.
 Other films he has worked on include Winnie the Pooh, Tarzan, Tangled, Chicken Little, Home on the Range, Bolt and Meet the Robinsons.
+More recently, Kesinger has worked on the Netflix animated action drama series Blue Eye Samurai, for which he won an Emmy in 2024.